Many people all over the world jump on a scale each day and are frustrated with their progress.

 As you can see, many of these foods are actually very unhealthy for you and shouldn’t be consumed on a weight loss diet anyways.

-The third piece to the puzzle is to lift weights at least a few days per week so that muscle cells take up some water weight as well, and your body is less likely to store it between your skin and muscles.
-You want all of your water weight to fill your muscles and flush all of the excess water weight from your body so it doesn’t linger between your skin and muscles causing an unnecessary bloat.
+The third piece to the puzzle is to lift weights at least a few days per week, so that muscle cells take up some water weight.
+This will also cause your body to be less likely to store water between your skin and muscles.
+You want all of your water weight to fill your muscles and flush all of the excess water weight from your body so that it doesn’t cause unnecessary bloat.

-This combination allows you to constantly be flushing out water from your system and the lack of sodium will assure that you will not retain any water or bloat.
+This combination allows you to constantly flush water out of your system, and the lack of sodium will assure that you don’t retain any water or bloat.

-If you have fewer than 10 percent body fat you should also follow this game plan to maintain those aesthetic looking six pack abs!
+If you have fewer than 10% body fat, you should also follow this game plan to maintain those aesthetic looking six pack abs!

 One more thing that you can do to make sure your body is operating like a machine and you are not storing excess water weight is to increase your intake of fresh fruits and vegetables.
-These are all natural high fiber foods that will help your body operate like a machine and run at peak health and efficiency.
+These are all natural high fiber foods that will help your body run at peak health and efficiency.